3rd Annual Indigenous Female Hockey Jamboree

 The jamboree will include:

-We are planning to have the new refs clinic on Thursday, September 3rd and/or Friday, September 4th*.
+The new refs clinic will be held on Thursday, September 3rd and Friday, September 4th*.

-The returning refs clinic will be held on Friday, September 4th* (TBC).
+The returning refs clinic will be held on Friday, September 4th*.

 *On-ice training will be provided each day for all the clinics.